Information

 to enhance the understanding of severe convective storms in Europe, both among ourselves and others

-to establish a method to verify the forecasts, based on ESWD and lightning data
+to verify the forecasts, based on ESWD and lightning data

 What does ESTOFEX forecast?

-wind gusts with a speed of at least 25 m/s (92 km/h or about 48.6 knots), or
+wind gusts with a speed of at least 25 m/s (92 km/h or about 48.6 knots)

 wind gusts with a speed of at least 33 m/s (about 119 km/h or 65 knots), or